 The Doctor: Okay.
 That is a first.

-With this special, a new opening sequence featuring flames and swirling energy streams highlighting the 11th Doctor's face, is used along with a rescored variant of the series theme.
+With this special, a new opening sequence featuring flames and swirling energy streams highlighting the 11th Doctor's face for the first time, is used along with a rescored variant of the series theme.

 This special marks the debut of a new interior for the TARDIS.
 The new console room is far smaller than the 11th Doctor's previous one and features a console which is more high-tech, similar in appearance to the consoles of the original series.